15 Best Things to Do in Groton (CT)

 The family-friendly taproom is open Wednesday to Sunday, whether you want to sit down with a pint, try a flight, fill a growler or take cans to go.

-You’re welcome to order in for something to go with your brew, and there’s a much-loved diner, Norm’s, a couple of minutes up the road.
+You’re welcome to order in for something to go with your brew.
+There’s a much-loved diner, Norm’s, a couple of minutes up the road.

 13. Haley Farm State Park